saulpierotti/markdown_notebook/SSB.md

 	* If harvesting is too strong, the only possibility is to have a 0 population
 * The abrupt change in behaviour at r/4 is called catastrophe or bifurcation
 	* A small change in the harvesting rate can lead from an equilibrium to a complete loss of population

-## Boolean Network
-* Sometimes equations are really sensitive to the value of parameters, and if we make small errors in their measurement we can make huge prediction errors
-* Once I know the parameters, I can predict numerically the evolution of the system
-* Boolean or Kauffmann networks are the oppsite extreme: they treat all the variables as boolean vectors
-$$\vec{x} \in \{0, 1\}$$
-* They were born with the study of gene expression, were it was considered interesting to model gene networks as active/inactive
-* Note that also the time is treated discretely, I evaluate time t and time t+1, where 1 can be a series of different things (a timeframe or a logical progression)
-* In general in boolean network is possible to enumerate all the possible states of the system
-* I can implement stocastitcity by introducing random state changes with some probability
-* Randomicity can be added as missing state changes
-	* This will only take effect when more than 1 state changes at the same time, since a missing transition when a single state changes is a no-transition, which generates only a timestep lag
-	* I will thus low-probability transitions to my system
-* Adding stocasticity can dramatically change the evolution of the system

 ## Chemical Kinetic Modelling
 * I have a chemical reaction of the kind